Midjourney vs ChatGPT Images vs Stable Diffusion vs Flux: AI Image Generation Comparison 2026

 2. Best Text Rendering

-DALL-E 3 produces the most accurate text within images of any generator.
-Logos, signs, labels, and typography render legibly and correctly more often than competitors—a feature that matters for marketing materials and mockups.
+GPT Image 2 produces the most accurate text within images of any generator.
+Logos, signs, labels, multilingual text, and typography render legibly and correctly more often than competitors—a feature that matters for marketing materials and mockups.

-ChatGPT rewrites your prompts before sending them to DALL-E, adding detail and specificity.
+ChatGPT rewrites your prompts before sending them to GPT Image 2, adding detail and specificity.
 A simple request like "a cat in a garden" gets expanded into a rich, detailed prompt that produces better results.

-ChatGPT Free users can generate images with DALL-E 3, making it the most accessible entry point for AI image generation.
-ChatGPT Plus users get faster generation and higher limits.
+ChatGPT Free users get 2–3 GPT Image 2 generations per day, making it the most accessible entry point for AI image generation.
+ChatGPT Plus users get ~50 generations per 3-hour window (~180/day) with faster generation and higher quality.

 Weaknesses